 Reading books, articles, poems, and essays written by people from marginalized backgrounds is a great way to learn about the multifaced experiences that we as humans have.
-If you don’t know where to begin, you can look into the many reading list that people have put together to help people get started.
-British Vogue magazine has released an article titled “An Essential Anti-Racist Reading List”.
+If you don’t know where to begin, you can look into the many reading lists people have put together to help people get started.
+British Vogue magazine has released an article titled “An Essential Anti-Racist Reading List.”
 The article outlines comprehensive reading material to begin the work of anti-racism.
-Author Hayley Maitland takes the time to list books by several black authors.
-From James Baldwin to Ta-Nehisi Coates, these authors and their work encompass both classic and contemporary experiences on race, through a mixture of sociological study and personal narrative.
+From James Baldwin to Ta-Nehisi Coates, these authors and their work encompass both classic and contemporary experiences on race through a mixture of sociological study and personal narrative.
 Their experiences are varied and are impacted by class, gender, and sexuality.
-Many of these books are fairly accessible a nd can be easily be purchased online and in audiobook form.
+Many of these books are pretty accessible and can be easily be purchased online and in audiobook form.
 You can take a look at the article and the books here: https://www.vogue.co.uk/arts-and-lifestyle/article/black-lives-matter-reading-list.

 Below are some other texts that can provide valuable information:

 The Souls of Black Folk, by W.E.B.
 DuBois

 Link to book online: https://www.gutenberg.org/files/408/408-h/408-h.htm

 You can also purchase the book on amazon or from a local bookstore.

 “Letter from a Birmingham Jail”, by Dr. Martin Luther King

 Mothership: Tales from Afrofuturism and Beyond, written by Bill Campbell, edited by Edward Austin Ha

 White Fragility: Why It’s So Hard for White People to Talk About Racism, by Robin DiAngelo